j2-elec/TGMCityTravel/README.md

 and an interactive map showing the attraction's location and a nearby bus stop.

 The app also has a help section with information about the app, the description of the features and also contact information as well.

+The files can be downloaded and opened in Android Studio, tested on version 4.1.2 .

+It is recommeneded to run the application on Pixel_3a_API_30_x86.